 Drinking pomegranate juice before ovulation.
+Does pomegranate juice help with fertility?
 Pomegranate juice is rich in antioxidants and is rumored to increase fertility.
-In women, pomegranate juice increases blood flow to the uterus and promotes healthy uterine lining.
+In women, pomegranate and fertility do go together because pomegranate juice increases blood flow to the uterus and promotes healthy uterine lining.
 In men, drinking pomegranate juice can improve sperm concentration and motility.

 Laying with your legs in the air after intercourse.
 This one isn’t totally true.
 Laying in bed for 10-15 minutes after intercourse is good advice, however, keeping your feet in the air probably isn’t helping.
 Your pelvis doesn’t move when you put your feet in the air, so gravity isn’t pulling the sperm up to the egg.